 First up was putting our anchorage transport together.
-The dinghy was launched, inflated and the 4hp Yamaha outboard attached.
+We launched the dinghy, gave it a top-up of air, and attached the 4hp Yamaha outboard.
 Next, fire up the engine.
 Colin pulled and pulled on the starter cord, it finally caught, then instantly died.
-A blocked carburettor the most likely suspect, it’s happened many times before, despite how well we flush the engine through.
-It was now late in the afternoon, so carb cleaning would have to wait to tomorrow.
+We suspected the most likely cause was a blocked carburetor.
+It’s happened many times before, despite flushing the engine every winter.
+It was now late in the afternoon, so carb cleaning would have to wait until tomorrow.

 The next morning, having enjoyed a deep sleep on anchor, Colin got on with disassembling and cleaning the carb.
-Several lumps of ‘stuff’ were removed from the tiny jets and reassembly began.
+He removed several lumps of ‘stuff’ from the tiny jets and reassembly began.

 Second attempt to start – pull, pull, pull on the starter cord.
 Full marks for perseverance to Colin whilst I hid anxiously inside.
 He kept on pulling, I worried he’d wrench a shoulder, then the roar as it fired split the peace of the anchorage and sparked some hope in us.
 It ran for a little longer this time, but too soon, silence returned.
-I felt dispondent – the loss of our ‘taxi’ would not be a good start to the season.
+I felt despondent – the loss of our ‘taxi’ would not be a good start to the season.
 Colin wanted to buy a can of ‘Start Ya Bastard’.
-Yes, there really is a product called this.
-Off came the carburettor again: disassemble, clean, reassemble.
+Yes, there really is a product with this name.
+Off came the carburetor again: disassemble, clean, reassemble.
 He’s getting good at this.

 Guess what?
 Same again.
 Perhaps third time lucky?
 We had a party to go to, so again, it would have to wait until tomorrow.

 For the third attempt we reviewed some YouTube videos, maybe there was something we’d missed?
 Disassemble, clean: one suggested squirting air through the valves, so we tried using contact cleaner.
 There was also a tiny tube we’d missed, which also got the squirt treatment.
 Reassemble.
 Cross everything you have.
 I hid below again so I could hide my disappointment if it didn’t fire as this was really the last hope.
-I could hear the cord being pulled, once, twice: we have ignition!
+I heard the cord being pulled: once, twice….. we have ignition!
 Trying not to get too excited – we’d been at this point before – but it kept on going, revving up and down as Colin tested the throttle.
-I rushed outside, helped cast him off for a victory lap (not too far, it might cut out again) and watched as he made several laps.
+I rushed outside, helped cast him off for a victory lap (not too far, it might cut out again), and watched as he made several laps.

 Fix number one complete.